qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

 them from the debugger.

-If you go to *Projects* and there to the *Build & Run* --> Desktop *Run* tab, you can also specify command line parameters that will allow to run only a subset of the tests inside a .cpp file in the debugger.
+If you go to *Projects* and there to the *Build & Run* --> Desktop *Run* tab, you can also specify command line parameters that will allow a subset of the tests to be run inside a .cpp file in the debugger.

 Python Tests